trilitech/tezos-developer-docs/docs/unity/managing-contracts.md

 ## Encoding parameters

-When you call contract entrypoints or views with `Wallet.CallContract()` or `Wallet.ReadView()`, you must encode the parameter as a Micheline value.
+When you call contract entrypoints or views with the `Wallet.CallContract()` or `Wallet.ReadView()` methods, you must encode the parameter as a Micheline value.
 For example, if an entrypoint accepts two integers and one string as parameters, you must pass a list of two `Netezos.Encoding.MichelineInt` values and one `Netezos.Encoding.MichelineString` value:

 ```csharp